AI428/mist/README.md

 ```

 ### Define class
 Any of the selector, or the element style define.

-The following code is a class that red elements when you click.
+The following code is a class that red elements when you click. `redden` is still non-existent class.

 ```js
 mist('*').on('click').then(